Foodfarmnewstv

 Moreover, the continual dependence on imports exacerbates Nigeria’s trade deficit and weakens the country’s economic resilience as spending valuable foreign exchange on machineries that could be produced locally is a sheer waste of resources Nigeria cannot afford for now.

 Had NCAM been adequately supported and invested in over the years, it could have played a central role in solving many of these issues.
-NCAM’s work in developing locally appropriate agricultural technologies ranging from simple farming tools to larger mechanization equipment has the potential to transform Nigerian agriculture as some of the centres prototypes are evident of capacity.
+NCAM’s work in developing locally appropriate agricultural technologies ranging from simple farming tools to larger mechanization equipment has the potential to transform Nigerian agriculture as some of the centres prototypes are evident of its capacity.

 For Nigeria to unlock its full agricultural potential in agric mechanization, she must take an immediate step to revitalize and properly empower NCAM.
 This should include increased funding, a clear mandate for innovation without any merger, and active collaboration with the private sector for prototype multiplication with constant farmers' training.